Marketplace-to-D2C Integration

 Even with a strong system, marketplace-to-D2C integration depends on how work actually gets done on the floor.
 D2C orders tend to be higher volume and more unit heavy, while marketplace replenishments are often carton or pallet based.
 A warehouse that tries to handle both with pure manual routing will lose time and accuracy.

 Holly Woods described how automation helps solve this.
-"The robot is round, it looks like an industrial Roomba," she said, talking about the Zebra robots that carry carts and guide pickers.
+"The robot is round, it looks like an industrial Roomba," she said, talking about the robots that carry carts and guide pickers.
 By following optimized routes, those robots allow teams to pick D2C orders and marketplace shipments efficiently in the same building without tripping over each other.

 When the foundation is right, adding D2C does not mean starting over.
 It means plugging your storefront into systems that already know how to do logistics well.
 Joel Malmquist described how direct integrations keep things clean.
 "There is a direct integration with Shopify where orders come in and flow directly into G10.
 We fulfill those, push back tracking to Shopify to show that the order has been completed, which then fires an email out to the customer."
 That same backbone can support marketplace orders and retailer shipments without needing separate workflows.